Pratical information section

 Final entrance to the meditative passage is one half-hour before closing.

-The Memorial is closed for annual maintenance during the last week in January.
+The Memorial is closed for annual maintenance from 30 January to 4 february 2023.

 Individual visitors – Tel.: +33 (0) 811 46 46 44